aspose-cells/Aspose.Cells-Doc-md/english/java/getting-started/aspose-cells-or-other-solutions/why-not-apache-poi/code-comparison/working-with-formatting-features-in-apache-poi-and-aspose-cells/working-with-fonts-in-apache-poi-and-aspose-cells/_index.md

 ---

 ## **Aspose.Cells - Working with Fonts**
 Aspose.Cells provides a class, [Workbook](http://docs.aspose.com:8082/docs/display/cellsjava/Workbook) that represents a Microsoft Excel file.
 The Workbook class contains a WorksheetCollection that allows access to each worksheet in an Excel file.
-A worksheet is represented by the [Worksheet](http://docs.aspose.com:8082/docs/display/cellsjava/Worksheet) class.
-Worksheet class provides a Cells collection.
+A worksheet is represented by the [Worksheet](http://docs.aspose.com:8082/docs/display/cellsjava/Worksheet) class. **The** Worksheet class provides a Cells collection.
 Each item in the Cells collection represents an object of the [Cell](http://docs.aspose.com:8082/docs/display/cellsjava/Cell) class.

 **Java**